ajwinters/crosswalk/README.md

 # crosswalk
-Authored Hyun Woo Kim, The Pennsylvania State University, 2018-2019 A library that performs probabilistic record linkage across non relational datasets
+Authored Hyun Woo Kim, The Pennsylvania State University, 2018-2019 A library that performs probabilistic record linkage across non relational datasets.
+Built for linkages between PA administrative data, but is generalizable to any data set containing first and last names and other idenitifiers.
 _____

 Code review Alex Winters, The Pennsylvania State University, 2020-2021
-## Recent Updates and Enhancements
+## Updates and Enhancements

 ### 1. `sarahs_rule` Function (`preprocessing.py`)
 This function was updated to identify and document biological mothers based on specific rules and merge results into the `REL` DataFrame.